sal55/langs/MLang/readme.md

 * No formal grammar, which is not practical anyway as syntax has ambiguities
 * No binaries available to use, which cannot be supported anyway

 Basically, by any comparison to anything else, they are rubbish.
-So, for anyone still reading, why am I posting this?
+So, for anyone still reading, why am I writing about them?

 I'm primarily documenting what I've done for my own benefit, since there are various odd features where I can never remember how they work and in what language, and would like to finally have a stable set of languages as I've spent too long tinkering.